Assignment 3

 -

-1. Let $G = \{1, -1, \ i, -i\}$
+1. Let \(G = \{1, -1, \ i, -i\}\) with complex multiplication.

-We are to determine whether the set $G$ forms a group \((G, \cdot)\) under multiplication, where \( i \) is the imaginary unit with \( i^2 = -1 \).
+We are to determine whether the set \(G\) forms a group \((G, \cdot)\) under multiplication, where \( i \) is the imaginary unit with \( i^2 = -1 \).
 We will construct and examine the Cayley table to verify the group properties.

-It is a group.
-It satisfies closedness, identity, and inverse according to the table, multiplication is associative on \(2 \times 2\) matrices over the complex numbers.
+Since it is closed, has an identity, and every element has an inverse according to the table, multiplication is associative on \(2 \times 2\) matrices over the complex numbers; it is a group.

 Prove or disprove: Let \(H\) and \(K\) be subgroups of the group \(G\).
 Then